Saldenisov/SK-Ana/docs/index.md

       - a summary of the processed matrix

-    \-`Save Matrix`: to save the processed matrix in a .csv file
+      - `Save Matrix`: to save the processed matrix in a .csv file

       - a vignette of the processed matrix